 Pack A Fitted Sheet

-A fitted sheet in your beach bag can be the difference between the savannah desert on your sitting area and a sand free oasis.
+A fitted sheet in your beach bag can be the difference between the Sahara desert in your sitting area and a sand-free oasis.
 To keep sand out of your sitting area on the beach, bring a fitted sheet and place coolers, beach bags, and backpacks in the corners of the sheets for a perfect beach setup.

 Protect Your Tech